-- Fixed rate debt with no short-term maturities - Our debt consists of the 2012 Secured Notes, which consist of \$500.0 million aggregate principal amount of 2.381% secured notes due 2017 and \$1.0 billion aggregate principal amount of 3.849% secured notes due 2023.
-See note 3 to our condensed consolidated financial statements. - Significant cash flows from operations - Net cash provided by operating activities was \$240.1 million.
+- Fixed rate debt with no short-term maturities - Our debt consists of \$1.0 billion aggregate principal amount of 3.849% secured notes due 2023.
+See note 3 to our condensed consolidated financial statements. - During September 2016, CCIC issued \$700 million aggregate principal amount of September 2016 Senior Notes.
+CCIC used a portion of the net proceeds from the September 2016 Senior Notes offering to repay \$500 million of our previously outstanding 2.381% Secured Notes.
+See notes 3 and 4 to our condensed consolidated financial statements. - Significant cash flows from operations - Net cash provided by operating activities was \$253.2 million.
 See "Item 2.
 MD&A-Liquidity and Capital Resources."